History of slavery in New Jersey: Abolition of slavery

-Following the Revolutionary War, New Jersey banned the importation of slaves in 1788, but at the same time forbade free blacks from elsewhere from settling in the state.
+Following the Revolutionary War, New Jersey banned the importation of slaves in 1788, but at the same time forbade free Blacks from elsewhere from settling in the state.
+The New Jersey state legislature also freed any slave brought into the state after 1776, required consent of the enslaved to be sold out of state, and allowed manumission by slave owner consent at birth, but also increased efforts to control free people of color.
+Led by western New Jersey Quakers, the New Jersey Society for the Abolition of Slavery was founded in 1786, and abolitionist sentiment, such as through acts of manumission and the importation ban did significantly decrease the population in slavery, although in-state, public slave sales continued to 1804, and slave-owning remained a powerful, if sometimes contested, political interest.
 In the first two decades after the war many northern states made moves towards abolishing slavery, and some slaveholders independently manumitted their slaves.
-Some people of color left the areas where they had been enslaved and moved to more frontier areas.
-Since slaves were widely used in agriculture, as well as the ports, the New Jersey state legislature was the last in the North to abolish slavery, passing a law in 1804 for its gradual abolition.
+Since slave labor were widely used in the state ports, as well as in agriculture for shipment, the state's legislature was the last in the North to abolish slavery, passing a law in 1804 for its gradual emancipation.
 The 1804 statute and subsequent laws freed children born after the law was passed.
 African Americans born to slave mothers after July 4, 1804, had to serve lengthy apprenticeships to the owners of their mothers.
 Women were freed at 21, but men were not emancipated until the age of 25.
-Slaves who had been born before these laws were passed were considered, after 1846, as indentured servants who were "apprenticed for life."
+Slaves who had been born before these laws were passed were considered, after 1846, as indentured servants who were "apprenticed for life".

 Although at first New Jersey allowed free people of color to vote, the legislature disfranchised them in 1807, an exclusion that lasted until 1875.
 By 1830 two-thirds of the slaves remaining in the North were held by masters in New Jersey, as New York had freed the last of its slaves in 1827 under gradual abolition.
 It was not until 1846 that New Jersey abolished slavery, but it qualified it by redefining former slaves as apprentices who were "apprenticed for life" to their masters.
-Slavery did not truly end in the state until it was ended nationally in 1865 after the American Civil War and passage of the Thirteenth Amendment to the US Constitution.
+Slavery did not truly end in the state until it was ended nationally in 1865 after the American Civil War and passage of the Thirteenth Amendment to the U.S. Constitution.